aexel90/hue_exporter/README.md

-# Philips Hue statistics exporter for prometheus
+# Philips Hue exporter for prometheus

 This exporter exports some variables from Philips Hue Bridge (https://www.philips-hue.com)